Skip to content

 Eligibility Requirements

-Residents of University Student Apartments family apartments must be associated with the University of Utah as students or post docs/medical residents.
+Residents of Sunnyside Apartments family apartments must be associated with the University of Utah as students or post docs/medical residents.
 At least one spouse/partner/single parent living in a family apartment must meet the eligibility requirements.
-Every resident living in Spruce graduate housing must meet the student eligiblity requirements.
+Every resident living in Spruce graduate housing must meet the eligibility requirements.

 Family Eligibility